-Disney’s BoardWalk Inn has anintimate charm which captures the feeling of a 1930s mid-Atlantic seacoast retreat.
+Disney’s BoardWalk Inn has an intimate charm capturing the feeling of a 1930s mid-Atlantic seacoast retreat.
 In the lobby is a nostalgic living room scene of chintz-covered, oversize chairs, invitingly plump sofas, and potted palms set atop gleaming hardwood floors and floral area rugs.
-Looming overhead is a barrel-shaped, chandeliered ceiling embellished with delicate latticework and fanciful carousel chandelier consisting of half horse and half sea creatures finished in 22-karat gold leaf.
+Looming overhead is a barrel-shaped ceiling embellished with delicate latticework and a whimsical carousel chandelier consisting of half horse and half sea creatures finished in 22-karat gold leaf.
 Views from the lobby’s lofty windows are of a courtyard green fronting a festive, old-fashioned boardwalk.
 Step outside and have a seat in one of the veranda’s wicker rocking chairs, perfect for bathing in the pink glow of sunset as Disney’s BoardWalk slowly comes alive.

 The resort’s gleaming white, four-story buildings, dotted with latticework and crowned with sea green roofs and striped awnings surround interior courtyards fragrant with blooming roses and crepe myrtle.
-It may be just a short walk away from Epcot’®s International Gateway entrance, but a stay here has a somewhat different feel than other Disney Deluxe Resorts because shops and restaurants are located outside the Inn and lobby area on Disney’s BoardWalk instead of inside the resort.
+It may be just a short walk away from Epcot’®s International Gateway entrance.
+Still, a stay here has a somewhat different feel than other Disney Deluxe Resorts because shops and restaurants are outside the Inn and lobby area on Disney’s BoardWalk instead of inside the resort.

 372 rooms.
 2101 Epcot Resorts Boulevard, Lake Buena Vista 32830; phone (407) 939-5100, fax (407) 939-5150.
 Check-in 3 p.m.; Check-out 11 a.m.

-A cherry colored, flipover single sofa sleeper with sea blue chenille accent pillows, gold and white-striped wallpaper, soft yellow wall paint, hunter green carpeting, and boardwalk motif drapery completes the look.
-The bath has two parts, each with faux planked flooring: in one area of the bath is a dark wood vanity topped with beige quartz, pewter-hued mirrors, double sinks, hair dryer, full length as well as a lighted makeup mirror.
+A cherry-colored, flip over single sofa sleeper with sea blue chenille accent pillows, gold and white striped wallpaper, soft yellow wall paint, hunter green carpeting, and boardwalk motif drapery completes the look.
+The bath has two parts, each with faux planked flooring: in one area of the bathroom is a dark wood vanity topped with beige quartz, pewter-hued mirrors, double sinks, hairdryer, full length as well as a lighted makeup mirror.
 Next to it is a separate commode and a tub/shower surrounded by faux marble tile with colorful bubble tile accents.
-Amenities include H2O Grapefruit Bergamot bath products, keyed wall safe, iron and ironing board, Cuisinart coffeemaker, undercounter refrigerator, and daily newspaper.
+Amenities include H2O Grapefruit Bergamot bath products, keyed wall safe, iron and ironing board, Cuisinart coffeemaker, under-counter refrigerator, and daily newspaper.
 One complaint is the somewhat dark hallways where lighting is at a minimum.

 Consider upgrading to one of the 65 concierge-level rooms that come in either a standard view or a Boardwalk view category.
-The Innkeeper’s Club lounge on the 4th floor enjoys a super concierge staff and view of the Illuminations fireworks from its balcony.
-Additional amenities include private check-in and checkout, guest robes, and evening turndown service with a sweet treat of salt water taffy.
+The Innkeeper’s Club lounge on the 4th floor enjoys a super concierge staff and a balcony from which to watch Epcot’s nighttime extravaganza.
+Additional amenities include private check-in and checkout, guest robes, and evening turndown service with a sweet treat of saltwater taffy.

-In the lounge, breakfast is fruit, bagels, croissants, mini muffins, pastries, breakfast bread, Greek yogurt, cereal, oatmeal, smoked salmon and fixings, hard-boiled eggs, charcuterie and cheese, juice, coffee, and tea.
-Midday refreshments are hummus, homemade potato chips with blue cheese and ranch dipping sauce, tea sandwiches, crumb cake, build-your-own trail mix, cookies, fruit, iced tea and lemonade.
+In the lounge, breakfast consists of fruit, bagels, croissants, mini muffins, pastries, breakfast bread, Greek yogurt, cereal, oatmeal, smoked salmon and fixings, hard-boiled eggs, charcuterie and cheese, juice, coffee, and tea.
+Midday refreshments are hummus, homemade potato chips with blue cheese and ranch dipping sauce, tea sandwiches, crumb cake, build-your-own trail mix, cookies, fruit, iced tea, and lemonade.
 A refrigerator is filled with sodas and milk.
-Early evening is an impressive spread including such items as cheeses and fresh sliced bread, vegetable crudités with blue cheese dressing, deviled eggs, roasted tomato soup, creamy potato soup with garnish, marinated vegetables, chicken Caesar salad, charcuterie, baked macaroni and cheese, Yukon gold potato cups with cumin and crème fraiche, mini corn dogs with mustard dipping sauce, braised short ribs, citrus poached shrimp wrapped in prosciutto with grilled pineapple and green onion vinaigrette.
-Wine is served by an attendant with much improved choices of Fess Parker Chardonnay, King Estate Oregon Pinot Gris, Cannonball Cabernet, Michael Pozzan Russian River Pinot Noir; beer is also included.
+Early evening is an impressive spread including such items as cheeses and fresh sliced bread, vegetable crudités with blue cheese dressing, deviled eggs, roasted tomato soup, creamy potato soup with garnish, marinated vegetables, chicken Caesar salad, charcuterie, baked macaroni and cheese, Yukon gold potato cups with cumin and crème fraiche, mini corn dogs with mustard dipping sauce, braised short ribs, citrus-poached shrimp wrapped in prosciutto with grilled pineapple and green onion vinaigrette.
+An attendant serves wine with choices of Fess Parker Chardonnay, King Estate Oregon Pinot Gris, Cannonball Cabernet, Michael Pozzan Russian River Pinot Noir; beer is also included.
 PB&J rolls and apples with caramel dipping sauce are available for the children.
-After dinner are cordials and a sweet and savory mix of cream puffs, crumb cake, key lime meringue, oatmeal and chocolate chip cookies, cheeses, house made potato chips, and PB&J rolls.
+After dinner is cordials and a sweet and savory mix of cream puffs, crumb cake, key lime meringue, oatmeal and chocolate chip cookies, cheeses, house-made potato chips, and PB&J rolls.
 There’s also a self-service Nespresso machine.

-NOTE: They are now including ten standard guest rooms in concierge, but located outside the keyed concierge area on the 4th floor, some with a standard garden view, others with a Boardwalk water view.
-Not terribly special if you ask me so request NOT to be in one.
+NOTE: Now included in concierge are ten standard guest rooms located outside the keyed concierge area on the 4th floor, some with a standard garden view, others with a Boardwalk water view.
+Not very special if you ask me so request NOT to be in one.

 As well as standard-size rooms (six of which offer king beds), the concierge level has ten very spacious, 644-square-foot Deluxe Rooms, all with a spectacular view of Disney’s BoardWalk and Crescent Lake, and even a view of the Magic Kingdom® fireworks in the far distance.
-They come with two queen beds, bureau over which is a flat-screen TV, desk, and an open seating area outfitted with a queen-size sleeper sofa, coffee table, easy chair, and extra bureau with an additional flat-screen TV.
-Five Deluxe Rooms are on the 3rd floor and the other five on the 4th floor, but you will find a stairwell nearby for easy access to the concierge lounge for 3rd floor guests.
-Two actually adjoin, room numbers 3227 and 3229, perfect for families (on request only).
+They come with two queen beds, bureau over which is a flat-screen TV, desk, and an open seating area outfitted with a queen-size sleeper sofa, coffee table, easy chair, and additional bureau.
+Five Deluxe Rooms are on the 3rd floor and the other five on the 4th floor, but you will find a stairwell nearby for easy access to the concierge lounge for 3rd-floor guests.
+Two adjoining, room numbers 3227 and 3229, perfect for families (on request only).

 Honeymooners should request the unit with the heart-shaped shrubbery.
 All require walking outside and over to the main building to access the concierge lounge.

 The Vice Presidential Sonora Suite offers a charming Victorian-style in its 1,744 square feet, one that is quite pleasing.
-Enter the living room from a columned hallway where an area rug sits atop light wood flooring and the décor consists of an olive green sofa accented with touches of magenta in its throw pillows, two tufted easy chairs in a butterscotch palette, and oval coffee table.
+From a columned hallway. enter the living room where an area rug sits atop light wood flooring.
+Décor here consists of an olive green sofa accented with touches of magenta in its throw pillows, two tufted easy chairs in a butterscotch palette, and an oval coffee table.
 Behind the sofa sits a desk, and over a dark wood credenza is a giant-size, wall-mounted TV.
 A muraled screen decorates the dining room whose eight-person table is surrounded by sea blue upholstered chairs.
-Off the entry are a service kitchen on one side and a marble half bath on the other.
+Off the entry is a service kitchen on one side and a marble half bath on the other.
 A shallow stand-up balcony runs the length of the suite from the master bedroom through the living and dining area with a separate balcony off the guest room.

-From deep balconies that run the length of the two-bedroom, two-and-a-half-bath Presidential Steeplechase Suite are sweeping views of the BoardWalk and Crescent Lake.
-This 2,170-square-foot suites offers a Victorian elegance with crown molding ceilings in the massive living room done up in shades of gold, cherry, and olive green.
+From deep balconies that run the length of the two-bedroom, two-and-a-half-bath Presidential Steeplechase Suite is sweeping views of the BoardWalk and Crescent Lake.
+This 2,170-square-foot suite offers a Victorian elegance with crown molding ceilings in the massive living room done up in shades of gold, cherry, and olive green.
 It features hardwood flooring topped with large area rugs and two seating areas: one with two tufted gold brocade sofas, easy chair, tufted seating ottoman, desk, game table and chairs, and a TV remotely controlled to ascend from a cabinet; the other with oversized easy and kid-sized chairs fronting a large TV.
-Behind closed doors off the tasteful 8-person dining area with its green and blue striped upholstered chairs and dark wood table, is a kitchen with it’s own service entrance, wet bar, undercounter refrigerator, Keurig coffeemaker, and microwave.
+Behind closed doors off the tasteful 8-person dining area with its green and blue striped upholstered chairs and dark wood table is a kitchen with its own service entrance, wet bar, under-counter refrigerator, Keurig coffeemaker, and microwave.

 The master bedroom boasts a crystal chandelier, mahogany bed with silver trim laid with gold and green striped bolsters and gold bed runner, easy chair and ottoman, oversized wall-mounted TV, and bureau.
-In the master bath is mosaic tile flooring, walk-in closet, oversized free-standing, non-whirlpool tub, Carrera marble shower, and a built-in makeup vanity space between the two sinks set in a taupe granite countertop.
-In a separate area is a bidet and commode.
-The second bedroom is standard in size with two queen beds, occasional chair and ottoman, and upgraded bedding with a somewhat Asian feel; it also offers an accessible upgraded bath with roll in shower and single sink.
-A granite and mosaic tile half bath is located off the entry.
+In the master bath are mosaic tile flooring, walk-in closet, oversized free-standing, non-whirlpool tub, Carrera marble shower, and a built-in makeup vanity space between the two sinks set in a taupe granite countertop.
+In a separate area are a bidet and commode.
+The second bedroom is standard in size with two queen beds, occasional chair and ottoman, and upgraded bedding with a somewhat Asian feel; it also offers an accessible upgraded bath with roll-in shower and single sink.
+A granite and mosaic tile half bath are located off the entry.